Pine Hills, Florida: Neighborhood revitalization

 The most recent effort to revitalize Pine Hills began with the creation of the "Pine Hills Safe Neighborhood Partnership".
-It is a group of neighborhood residents who collaborate with the Orange County Government and local law enforcement agencies in an effort to keep the area safe.
+It is a group of neighborhood residents who collaborate with the Orange County Government and local law enforcement agencies in an effort to make the area safer.
 The group is a 501c3 non-profit organization and has received grant funding from private and public resources.
 The grants fund a variety of projects designed to deter crime and enhance resident safety.
 Some initiatives include hiring off-duty law enforcement officers to make extra patrols, offering summer youth programs to keep youth engaged, and helping neighborhoods make infrastructure improvements to traffic patterns, community lighting, and more.
 Regular community meetings are held at the Pine Hills Community Center.

 In 2004, the Pine Hills Community Council, Inc. commissioned the Pine Hills Land Analysis and Strategic Plan, which outlined a vision for revitalization and economic growth supported by residents.
 Since this study was released, the neighborhood has continued to focus on revitalization initiatives by holding community forums, establishing partnerships with private developers and public agencies.
 It also engages property owners and renters in protecting the area's quality of life.
-As a result of the community partnerships and focus on crime prevention, the sheriff's office has reported downward crime trends in this area.
+As a result of the community partnerships and focus on crime prevention, the sheriff's office has reported downward crime trends except for vehicle break-ins in this area.

 Additionally, in October 2009, Mayor Richard Crotty established the Pine Hills Business Redevelopment Task Force.
 This 13-member advisory committee was created to assist with the economic revitalization of the area.